Fansaly/ASL-Syntax-Highlight/README.md

 ### Install

+- Via Package Control: search for `ASL Syntax Highlight`.
-clone this repo into your Sublime `Packages` folder.
+- Manual: clone this repo into your Sublime `Packages` folder.

 ### License